GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 *  `auctionSignals`, a property of the auction configuration object passed to `navigator.runAdAuction()`
 *  `userBiddingSignals`, a property of the interest group configuration object passed to `navigator.joinAdInterestGroup()`

+### What is the limit to the number of interest groups that a group owner (origin) can add a single browser to?

+Chrome allows up to 1000 interest groups per owner, and up to 1000 interest group owners.

+These are meant to be guard rails, not to be hit in regular operation.

 ## Attribution Reporting